 In that article I discussed how little input the upper body actually contributes to your jump height, and if your program includes exercises such as kettlebell swings, Olympic lifts and their modified versions, and of course deadlifts, then you would have your upper body training requirements pretty much covered.

-Whilst no actual direct upper body work may be ok purely for developing your vertical jump, the reality is that most sports do in fact require some degree of upper body development.
+Whilst no actual direct upper body training may be ok purely for developing your vertical jump, the reality is that most sports do in fact require some degree of upper body development

 There are a number of very significant benefits to training on gymnastic rings.